zgsrc/ibjs/README.md

 ## How does it work?

-The IB Gateway and TWS software are graphical desktop Java processes that proxy calls to the back-end servers.
-There is no IB support for direct connections to their server tier.
+The IB Gateway and TWS software are graphical Java processes that encrypt and proxy calls to back-end servers.
+Without dedicated communication infrastructure, there is no IB support for direct connections to their server tier.

 The SDK uses the [native javascript API](https://github.com/pilwon/node-ib) to manage a binary TCP socket connection from Node.js to a local IB Gateway or TWS instance.